18 Jul The Four Categories of Traffic

 Facebook advertising will be with you until long after the campaign has launched if used well, it keeps a consistent stream of traffic to your campaign, depending on how good your doing on the platform, depends on whether or not you scale.

 Landing good PR will provide your campaign with credibility & sales.
 Credibility on a crowdfunding campaign gives an incredible boost to your efforts, reducing risk and increasing trust in the eyes on potential backers.
 This is where top tier placements you’re your campaign in the minds of millions of people, and from there the sales start to form an orderly queue.

-The one and only real reason to launch on a crowdfunding platform is that the website gets millions of visitors without your campaign, tap into that, and you could earn a great deal more funding then initially anticipated.
+The one and only real reason to launch on a crowdfunding platform are that the website gets millions of visitors without your campaign, tap into that, and you could earn a great deal more funding than initially anticipated.

 You May Also Like to Read:

 How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1